rubyfu/RubyFu/required_gems.md

   - Slop - Create simple command-line apps with a syntax similar to trollop.
   - Highline - handle user input and output via a “Q&A” style API, including type conversions and validation
   - Escort - A library that makes building command-line apps in ruby so easy, you’ll feel like an expert is guiding you through it
+  - commander - The complete solution for Ruby command-line executables

 #### Module 0x3 | Network KungFu
 - geoip